doanvu2000/doanvu2000/README.md

-- 👋 Hi, I’m @doanvu2000
+- 👋 Hi, I’m Doan Vũ
-- 👀 I’m interested in you
+- 👀 Thank for view my profile
-- 🌱 I’m currently learning Android
+- 🌱 I’m currently coding Android with Java/Kotlin
-- 💞️ I’m looking to collaborate on your heart 💖
+- 💞️ I am alone, but i love a girl.. she is not love me 💔
 - 📫 How to reach me facebook (Doan Vũ)

 <!---